WILLE-DAC/documentation/WILLE by-laws.md

 Angels (ethical committees)
 </p>

 Are the organs responsible to evaluate the level of corruption within the DAO.
 Essentially it attempts to bring to light and resolve internal disputes especially those related to the allocation of resources from WILLE's treasury.
+The first committees are also co-founders to WILLE.

 <p align="center">
 <b>( article 6-b )</b><br>